Disaster Preparation |

 Already have moving-boxes full from another apartment, stacked in our living room.

 Little room for storing additional water or food.
-No medical kit or fire-extinguisher, smoke alarm, or fume alarm.
+No medical kit or fume alarm.

 Fail.